 One thing that sets Sharetea apart from other boba shops is that there are limited time offers for holiday drinks.
-I appreciate the creativity and having special drink series for only a short period.
+I appreciate the creativity and having a special drink series for only a short period.

 Recommendation: QQ Happy Family (no red bean for me), Okinawa Pearl Milk Tea or Oolong Milk Tea

 Another boba tea shop chain coming overseas from Taiwan and has been popping up all over Orange County with a new shop every few weeks.
-The menu consists of a variety of drinks including fresh tea, flavored tea, milk tea, fruit juice, yakult based drinks, latte and coffee.
+The menu consists of a variety of drinks including fresh tea, flavored tea, milk tea, fruit juice, yakult based drinks, latte, and coffee.
 Ding Tea allows customers to customize the level of sweetness and ice to create a beverage most suitable for your taste buds.
-The milk teas tastes very silky and the flavors are usually spot on.
+The milk teas taste very silky and the flavors are usually spot on.
 Please note that these stores are franchised and the quality of the drinks may vary.
 Most Ding Teas I have been to are not ideal for large groups or for a study spot.

 Recommendation: Strawberry Milk or Winter Melon Milk Tea with Crystal Boba